PanicStation.org

 Important note

-This is general information, not legal advice.
-Rules and timelines can vary by state and by company.
-If you believe you’re being threatened, extorted, or stalked in connection with this, contact local law enforcement.
+This is general information, not legal, financial, credit repair, or professional advice.
+Processes and responses can vary by bureau and company.
+If you believe you are being threatened, extorted, or stalked in connection with this, contact local law enforcement or an appropriate emergency service.

 Additional Resources